 We confirm that we will comply with FRC's Revised Ethical Standard (June 2016).
 In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
-In particular there are and have been no relationships between Scott-Moncrieff, the Partnership, its Partnership members and senior management that may reasonably be thought to bear on our objectivity and independence.
+In particular there are and have been no relationships between Scott-Moncrieff and the Board, or its senior management that may reasonably be thought to bear on our objectivity and independence.